Airbus A320 family: Design effort

 In June 1977 a new Joint European Transport (JET) programme was set up, established by British Aerospace (BAe), Aerospatiale, Dornier and Fokker.
 It was based at the then BAe (formerly Vickers) site in Weybridge, Surrey, UK.
-Although the members were all of Airbus' partners, they regarded the project as a separate collaboration from Airbus.
+Although the members were all Airbus' partners, they regarded the project as a separate collaboration from Airbus.
 This project was considered the forerunner of Airbus A320, encompassing the 130- to 188-seat market, powered by two CFM56s.
 It would have a cruise speed of Mach 0.84 (faster than the Boeing 737).
 The programme was later transferred to Airbus, leading up to the creation of the Single-Aisle (SA) studies in 1980, led by former leader of the JET programme, Derek Brown.
 The group looked at three different variants, covering the 125- to 180-seat market, called SA1, SA2 and SA3.
 Although unaware at the time, the consortium was producing the blueprints for the A319, A320 and A321, respectively.
 The single-aisle programme created divisions within Airbus about whether to design a shorter-range twinjet rather than a longer-range quadjet wanted by the West Germans, particularly Lufthansa.
 However, works proceeded, and the German carrier would eventually order the twinjet.

 In February 1981 the project was re-designated A320, with efforts focused on the blueprint formerly designated SA2.
 During the year, Airbus worked with Delta Air Lines on a 150-seat aircraft envisioned and required by the airline.
-The A320 would carry 150 passengers over 2,850 or 1,860 nmi using fuel from wing fuel tanks only.
-The -200 had the centre tank activated, increasing fuel capacity from 3,429 to 5,154 impgal.
-They would measure 36.04 and 39.24 m, respectively.
+The A320 would carry 150 passengers 2,850–1,860 nmi using fuel from wing fuel tanks only.
+The −200 had the centre tank activated, increasing fuel capacity from 3,429 to 5,154 impgal.
+They would measure 36.04 and 39.24 m respectively.
 Airbus considered a fuselage diameter of "the Boeing 707 and 727, or do something better" and settled on a wider cross-section with a 3.7 m internal width, compared to Boeing's 3.45 m.
 Although heavier, this allowed the A320 to compete more effectively with the 737.
 The A320 wing went through several design stages, eventually measuring 33.91 m.